dl-2026/dl-2026.github.io/_pages/submissions.md

 Accepted submissions (both regular papers and extended abstracts) will be considered for oral or poster presentations at the workshop.
 The selection will be based solely on content quality, not on the type of submission.

+<b>Worshop Proceedings</b>

+The accepted papers will be made available electronically in the <a href="http://ceur-ws.org/" target="_blank">CEUR Workshop Proceedings series</a> as informal proceedings.
+The copyright of papers remain with the authors.
+Full papers will be indexed by <a href="dblp.org" taget="_blank">DBLP</a>; but extended abstracts published on CEUR proceedings will not.